What Is Bujinkan Budo Taijutsu?

 In addition to his position as the grandmaster of Budo Taijutsu, Soke is recognized by many governments and notable world figures as an accomplished writer, artist, actor and practicioner in the Japanese medical techniques of Seikotsu (natural healing methods).
 He's also a Hone-tsugi (Orthopedic Doctor).

-The founding instructor of Bujinkan Indianapolis Dojo, Shihan Robert F. Johnson is a retired Marion County Deputy Sheriff with 30 years law enforcement experience.
+The founding instructor of Bujinkan Indianapolis Dojo, Dai-Shihan Robert F. Johnson is a retired Marion County Deputy Sheriff with 30 years law enforcement experience.
 He was the first in Indianapolis to be awarded black belt in the Togakure Ryu.
-Shihan Johnson is the highest ranking Togakure Ryu Ninpo practitioner in Indiana at Jugodan (15th degree black belt), and was a personal student of the first westerner to be awarded a teaching license in Togakure, Stephen K. Hayes.
-Shihan Johnson now trains directly under Soke Hatsumi, and has trained with master instructors Maj.
+Dai-Shihan Johnson is the highest ranking Togakure Ryu Ninpo practitioner from Indiana at Jugodan (15th degree black belt), and was a personal student of the first westerner to be awarded a teaching license in Togakure, Stephen K. Hayes.
+Dai-Shihan Johnson now trains directly under Soke Hatsumi, and has trained with master instructors Maj.
 Fumio Manaka and Toshiro Nagato.

-In addition to Shihan Johnson’s rank in the nine schools of the Bujinkan system, he also holds a second degree black belt in Isshinryu Karate, awarded by his personal instructor, Mr. Clarence S. Ewing, seventh Dan.
-Shihan Johnson is a P.K.C. certified judge, and referee.
+In addition to Dai-Shihan Johnson’s rank in the nine schools of the Bujinkan system, he also holds a second degree black belt in Isshinryu Karate, awarded by his personal instructor, Mr. Clarence S. Ewing, seventh Dan.
+Dai-Shihan Johnson is a P.K.C. certified judge, and referee.